artyomsadyrin/search-list/README.md

 - 100 requests per day (resets at midnight Pacific Time)
 - 10 results per request
 - 100 first results in general
+By default, number of requests is set to 10 (property countOfRequests in ViewController.swift).
+In the current version, app can show 1 result per request.